 the physical in the spiritual.

-The myth of the resurrection of the body
+The myth of the resurrection of

 (Jesus' in history and ours at the Second Coming) signifies that life

 keeps coming back in the flesh.
 To see that is to see that death need